pgte/flowbench/README.md

 * id: a string identifying the request.
 Can access it later inside templates.
 * fixtures: See the [Fixtures](#fixtures) section below.
-* body: object, a string or a stream, representing the request body
+* body: object, a string or a function returning the body, representing the request body
 * headers: object with headers
 * qs: an object with the query string names and values
 * form: sets the body to a querystring representation